asmagill/hs._asm.axuielement/Reference_Core.md

  * a boolean value indicating whether or not the accessibility object is still valid or nil and an error string if any other accessibility error occurred

 Notes:
- * an accessibilityObject can become invalid for a variety of reasons, including but not limited to the element referred to no longer being available (e.g. an element referring to a window or one of its children that has been closed) or the application terminating.
+ * an accessibilityObject can become invalid for a variety of reasons, including but not limited to the element referred to no longer being available (e.g. an element referring to a window or one of its descendants that has been closed) or the application terminating.

 - - -